 nuisance, suspected drug house

-Call 765-349-4900 and ask for Chief Long or Deputy Chief Mauer and they will share the information with patrol officers to watch the area and vehicles in it.
+Call 765-349-4900 and the information will be shared with patrol officers to watch the area and vehicles in it.

 Can request trailer (has online monitoring at the Police Department) be placed in areas where speeding is suspected; call 765-349-4900 to request to be placed on the list for the trailer.